IMO policies & action

 2018 Initial Strategy and 2023 Revisions

-The Initial Strategy set several emission reductions targets: to reduce the CO2 intensity of international shipping by at least 40% and 70% from 2008 levels by 2030 and 2050, respectively, and to reduce absolute GHG emissions at least 50% below 2008 levels by 2050 (see target section).
+The Initial Strategy set several emission reductions targets: to reduce the CO2 intensity of international shipping by at least 40% and 70% from 2008 levels by 2030 and 2050, respectively, and to reduce GHG emissions at least 50% below 2008 levels by 2050.

 Policy action to achieve these targets has been meagre.
 In 2021, the IMO adopted several efficiency measures, the Energy Efficiency of Existing ships Index (EEXI) and the Carbon Intensity Indicator (CII), but these will not curb long term emissions growth and would instead have a counterproductive impact on near-term ambition as they promote a switch to LNG-powered ships and higher GHG emissions levels overall.

-Given the urgency of reducing global emissions and the decades of inaction in the sector, the IMO needs to urgently develop and implement stronger mitigation measures.
+Given the urgency of reducing global emissions and the decades of inaction in the sector, the IMO is missing a key opportunity to develop and implement stronger mitigation measures.
+Without these measures the chances of achieving the already insufficient 2030 targets become even less likely.

 Energy efficiency measures